Edmonds Center for the Arts Covid Safety Update

 With the goal of balancing ease of use for patrons with safety, we will accept photos or copies of vaccine cards/test results or electronic proof, along with a valid photo ID.
 Please find more detailed information about displaying proof of vaccination or negative test results below.

-Those unable to be fully vaccinated, including children under 12, must provide proof of a timely negative COVID-19 test (taken within 48 hours of performance).
+Those unable to be fully vaccinated, including children under 12, must provide proof of a timely negative COVID-19 test (taken within 72 hours of performance).
+Antigen tests cannot be accepted.
 Self-reported negative test results that are not from a test provider, laboratory, or health care provider cannot be accepted.

 As of now, these policies will remain in effect through the end of December 2021.We will continue reevaluating these policies on a weekly and monthly basis, making updates and modifications as needed.